List of LGBTQ politicians in the United Kingdom

 The following is a list of gay, lesbian, bisexual and/or transgender individuals who have been elected as members of the House of Commons of the United Kingdom, European Union, other devolved parliaments and assemblies of the United Kingdom, parliaments of the countries that preceded the United Kingdom and also members of the non-elected House of Lords.

-Following the 2019 general election, the UK parliament has the largest number of self-identified LGBT members of any national legislature worldwide.
+Following the 2024 general election, the UK parliament has the largest number of self-identified LGBT members of any national legislature worldwide at 78.